The Elizabeth House

 History of the Elizabeth House

-The Elizabeth House, Care Net's residential maternity program, was birthed from the heart of Care Net staff and volunteers and others who had a vision for a place of hope and support offered to young women in crisis pregnancies.
+The Elizabeth House, Care Net's residential maternity and parenting program, was birthed from the heart of Care Net staff and volunteers and others who had a vision for a place of hope and support offered to young women in crisis pregnancies.
 In 2003 that vision was realized when Care Net began a pilot program in a rented farm house in rural Stoughton, WI.
 The pilot was able to serve three women and their babies at a time while 24/7 staff lived on site supporting them.
 Eleven women were offered the hope of a new life through

 Care Net’s pilot home.